 - The House Cup

 - The House Cup Competition was established under Dean Colley Bell in 2004.
 The students are divided up into four houses (Lewis, Sargent, Welch, and Bird) and compete in various events throughout the year.
 The house with the most event points at the end of the year gets their name inscribed on a trophy that is located in Reid Hall, and the colors of their team are used in the student handbook.

-- School accreditations: The Association of Boarding Schools (TABS), National Association of Independent Schools (NAIS)
+- Lake Forest Academy accreditations: The Association of Boarding Schools (TABS), National Association of Independent Schools (NAIS)

 - Sample of notable school alumni/alumnae:

 - Bradley Russell Weinberger, - Oklahoma Supreme Court Justice

 - Bill Ayers - Political activist and professor at the University of Chicago